Rhabdomyosarcomas can develop anywhere, but the head and neck, genital or urinary tract, and limbs are the most common locations.

 Symptoms depend on where rhabdomyosarcomas develop.

-Treatment consists of surgery, chemotherapy, and sometimes radiation.
+Treatment consists of chemotherapy, surgery, and sometimes radiation therapy.

 About 400 to 500 cases of rhabdomyosarcoma occur in children in the United States each year.
 This cancer accounts for 3% of all cancers in children.
-Two thirds of these cancers are diagnosed in children younger than 7 years of age.
-The cancer is slightly more common among boys than girls and is more common among whites than blacks, mainly because it is less common among black girls.
+Two thirds of cases of this cancer are diagnosed in children younger than 7 years of age.
+Rhabdomyosarcomas occur mostly in children.

 This cancer develops from cells that would normally develop into muscle cells.
 The cause of rhabdomyosarcoma is unknown.